Sean-Dickey-thycotic-com/ssi-docs/radius/config/add-radius-agent.md

 * Ensure you have administrative access to your AuthAnvil on Demand tenant.
 * Ensure access to a computer that will host the RADIUS Client.
-* Ensure access to thedesired VPN capable device and are familiar with the configuration.
+* Ensure access to the desired VPN capable device and are familiar with the configuration.

 1. Log into your instance of AuthAnvil on Demand.